-Several years ago, I did this entirely to satisfy my own wanderings, it is publicly visible on Google already, but it made sense to post it on the website to so it’s more findable.
+Several years ago, I did this entirely to satisfy my own wanderings around WW2 RAF and USAAF airfields in Norfolk.
+It’s publicly visible on Google already, but it made sense to post it on the website to so it’s more findable.
 It is worth noting that a lot of these sites are on private farmland or have morphed into business parks, flying clubs, racetracks and businesses in their own right.
 Nearly all of them have some visible remains that are generally publicly accessible usually from the roadside.
-It is of course always worth asking the landowner for access, I personally don’t like the whole trespass thing and always either try and obtain permission or see what I can find where it’s accessible without the whole ‘Get orf moi laaand’ thing being involved.
+It is of course always worth asking the landowner for access, I personally don’t particularly like the whole trespass thing these days and always either at least try to obtain permission or see what I can find where it’s accessible without the whole ‘Get orf moi laaand’ thing being involved.

 It is also worth noting that although these are listed as ‘RAF dot dot dot’, most of them in fact ended up being USAAF bases from 1942/43 onwards, nearly all of them hosting the 8th Air Force, I will eventually update all the entries to include both.

 Above: Remnants of Second World War hardstanding on the roadside at a Tibenham airfield near the Norfolk Suffolk border.